jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ## A First Attempt at a Logical Relation for Type Safety

 The following is a first attempt to define a logical relation for type safety for the cast calculus.
-The predicate 𝓔 expresses the semantic notion of a term being well typed at a given type A. Here we define that a term M is well typed at type A if it satisfies "progress" and "preservation".
+The predicate ℰ expresses the semantic notion of a term being well typed at a given type A. Here we define that a term M is well typed at type A if it satisfies "progress" and "preservation".
 The progress part says that M is either (1) a